lazycaptcha/wordpress/readme.txt

 **Also includes:**
 * `[lazycaptcha]` shortcode — drop the widget anywhere
-* Gutenberg block with inspector controls
+* Gutenberg block with type, theme, widget preset, and width controls
-* Admin settings page with all four challenge types
+* Admin settings page with all six challenge types
 * Skip-for-logged-in-users toggle
 * Support for self-hosted LazyCaptcha instances